HackShiv/TextFilterFuzzer/README.md

 # TextFilterFuzzer
+Find Endpoints and URLs ffuf is not.
 TextFilterFuzzer For Directory Fuzzing - filter for (e.g, Not Found, 404, Not Accepted) Simple but very effective to use.

 # Usage
 python3 textfuzzer.py